The Exhibition is Dec. 7th, 4-6pm, in the Hatch Ballroom Student Union Building.

 Although submissions become the property of BSU Service-Learning, if the submission can be used by the faculty, community partner, or student in future displays, SL Staff will happily return them.
 Students are welcome to pick up their submissions seven days after the exhibition.
 Please call 426-1004 in advance to schedule a pick-up time.

 A service-learning experience video may be submitted in place of a poster.
-Video submissions are chosen based on quality of content, application of course work to service, visual presentation and adherence to the submission checklist guidelines.
+Video submissions are chosen based on the quality of content, application of course work to service, visual presentation and adherence to the submission checklist guidelines.
 View examples of SL video submissions.

 - Make sure the video adheres to the video submission checklist guidelines.